Allohir/LerningProjects/README.md

 # LerningProjects
 AdministratorOfCafe - Console managment of tables in cafe.
-You can book table and places.\n BattleOfHeroes - Console fighting of 2 heroes.
+You can book table and places

+BattleOfHeroes - Console fighting of 2 heroes.
 You can pick first and second warrior and see who win.